MechanicalRock/mechanicalrock.github.io/_posts/2019-09-26-aws-waf-association-with-api-gateway.markdown

 date:   2019-09-26
 tags: AWS API WAF
 author: Natalie Laing
-image: img/snow.jpg
+image: img/lock.png
 ---

 I was recently trying to attach a WAF regional ACL to an api Gateway using cloudformation and I ran into problems when the api gateway was created using serverless.
-The majority of the docs that I found online were how to attach your WAF to an ELB I don't know whether this is because support for attaching WAF to api gateway was announced in November 2018 where support for ELB's has been around since 2016.
+The majority of the docs that I found online outlined how to attach your WAF to an ELB, I'm unsure whether this is because support for attaching WAF to api gateway was announced in November 2018 where support for ELB's has been around since 2016.

 I tried to hardcode the arn and web ACL id into the AWS::WAFRegional::WebACLAssociation properties and still when I went into the AWS console the ACL and api gateway was not associated in the test account but they were in the production account.
-So I spent way too much time looking over the api gateway arn and trying to figure out why it just wasn't working for me.
+I spent way too much time looking over the api gateway arn and trying to ascertain why it wasn't functioning correctly.

 ### WAF v WAF Regional